David Janicke, PhD

 (Ph.D.
 2001, Virginia Polytechnic Institute and State University)

-David Janicke, Ph.D., is an Professor and the Interim Chair in the Department of Clinical and Health Psychology at the University of Florida.
+David Janicke, Ph.D., is a Professor in the Department of Clinical and Health Psychology at the University of Florida.
 He received his doctorate in Clinical Psychology from Virginia Tech in 2001 and completed a postdoctoral fellowship in pediatric psychology at Cincinnati Children’s Hospital.
 He is a Fellow of APA Division 54 and is the PI on multiple NIH and Medicaid funded trials examining the effectiveness of community-based behavioral family interventions for addressing obesity in underserved and at-risk youth.
 He serves on the executive committee for the Society of Pedaitric Psychology (APA Division 54) and the editorial board for the Journal of Pediatric Psychology.
 He has also been the co-editor for multiple special issues of the Journal of Pediatric Psychology.
 Dr. Janicke has served on multiple NIDDK special emphasis grant review panels.

 Dr. Janicke’s main area of interest is translational research intended to promote the dissemination of obesity interventions for individuals in underserved settings, with a primary focus on children.
 Unique aspects of his work include comparing family-based vs. parent-only interventions to address lifestyle change in children and designing interventions (group leader training protocol) to be delivered to families in underserved rural settings through the cooperative extension service.
 Janicke is the PI on a recently completed NIDDK-funded grant titled the “Extension Family Lifestyle Intervention Project (E-FLIP for Kids).”
 E-FLIP for Kids examines the impact of behavioral interventions for pediatric obesity in underserved rural settings.
 He is the PI on two current NIH funded RCTs: (1) Cognitive Behavioral Treatment for Improving Sleep in Overweight and Obese Youth; and, (2) Community-based Healthy-lifestyle Intervention for Rural Preschoolers (CHIRP Study) (multiple PI with Dr. Christina McCrae).
 Dr. Janicke is also a Co-I on a student examining the impact of weight change on lung functioning in children with asthma (Childhood Health and Asthma management Program – CHAMP study) (PI – David Fedele, PhD).
 In addition, Janicke serves as a co-investigator on a randomized clinical trial examining the effectiveness of obesity interventions for adults in underserved settings.
 He also serves as co-investigator on the NHLBI funded RCT, Rural LEAP Trial, which is examining weight management interventions for adults in rural settings.